 1. Learning a New Bid Process

-Making the jump from residential to commercial construction means that the way you find projects and bid on jobs changes entirely.
+Making the jump from residential construction to commercial construction means that the way you find projects and bid on jobs changes entirely.
 Most of the commercial projects you bid for will have plans and specifications that are accessed electronically.
 Taking off projects electronically and putting together an estimate from that take-off is not something you do on residential projects, but is a skill you’ll need to master for landing commercial ones.
 Additionally, you’re now dealing with general contractors and industry experts who have high expectations and decades of experience.
 Homeowners, by contrast, have softer deadlines, minimal knowledge of your industry, and fewer regulations (if any) and specs.

 How to Prepare: Consider using a construction software like Stack, an online tool to help contractors quickly and easily put together take-offs and detailed estimates.